• Skip to primary navigation

 • They're so fun!
 Watching the chocolate bomb melt and explode into a delicious creamy drink never gets boring.

 • They're a healthy alternative to store bought hot chocolate.
-Not only are these homemade hot chocolate bombs vegan, but they are also vegetarian, dairy free, gluten free, paleo, and refined sugar free.
+Not only are these hot cocoa bombs vegan, but they are also vegetarian, dairy-free, gluten-free, paleo, and refined sugar free.

-• They make a great homemade gift, are perfect for the holidays (or anytime) and kids just love them!
+• They make a great homemade gift, are perfect for the holidays, and kids love them!

-• These dairy free hot chocolate bombs store really well and can even be frozen for later.
+• These dairy free hot chocolate bombs store really well and can be frozen for later.

-• You can put whatever ingredients you like inside the hot cocoa bomb including fun options like edible sprinkles or marshmallows.
+• You can put whatever ingredients you like inside the hot cocoa bomb including options like edible sprinkles or mini marshmallows.

-• Cocoa powder - the key to making the hot chocolate mix - you can also use cacao powder too!
+• Cocoa powder - the base of every hot chocolate mix.
+You could use cacao powder instead.

-• Coconut sugar - one of my favourite natural sweeteners to give this hot chocolate the perfect amount of sweetness, while keeping it refined sugar free.
+• Coconut sugar - one of my favourite natural sweeteners which is used to give this hot chocolate the perfect amount of sweetness, while keeping it refined sugar free.

-• Dairy free dark chocolate - I use these vegan dark chocolate bars but you could also use vegan chocolate chips.
+• Dairy free dark chocolate - you can either use dark chocolate chips or dark chocolate bars to make these chocolate bombs.

 • Depending on how sweet you like your hot chocolate feel free to add more or less coconut sugar to the cocoa powder mix.